tegos-article/article-laravel-managing-hierarchical-data/1-article.md

 | Adjacency (CTE) | One query, recursion baked right in SQL     | Needs a package, slower in PHP processing  | You want SQL-powered trees with decent depth        |
 | Nested Set      | Blazing fast reads, perfect for giant trees | Tricky to maintain, complex updates        | Your data is read-heavy and don't change it up much |

-If you're dealing with a **small, pile of categories**, just use Laravel’s built-in recursion.
+If you're dealing with a **small, pile of categories**, just use Laravel's built-in recursion.

 When you **need scalability**, especially for **deep hierarchies**, consider the **Adjacency List**.
 It offers a balance between simplicity and performance.